 Acute Exposure.
-An intense exposure over a relatively short period of time.
+An intense (large dose or highly concentrated) exposure over a relatively short period of time.

 Acute Toxicity.
 Contact by skin or ingestion that produces adverse health effects within 24 hours or within 4 hours by inhalation.
 Can be one or more doses.